ilanvolow/XLKit/README.md

 requires to validate the existence of the code in the first place.
 While software should certainly evolve, no change can ever be allowed that fundamentally violates the Core Failure Statement.

-*XLKit is an entire failure if an entry-level Objective-C developer requires more than three hours to create/export a non-styled three column, three row spreadsheet.*
+*XLKit is a failure if a comptetant Objective-C developer has to spend more than an hour to figure out how to create/export a non-styled three column, three row spreadsheet using the most basic XLKit classes.*

 ###Contributions/Feedback